I hate my photos. They look like photos a five year old could get.”

 But considering the photo is going to last over 100 years, a few seconds more, a little more effort to get it just right, is worth it.
 At least in my opinion.

 But they don’t care.
 Their feet hurt.
 They don’t want to walk the extra ten feet to get the best view.
 They’re tired.
-They don’t get compensated for it.
+They feel they don’t get compensated enough for it.
+The wedding couple irritated them so they don’t exert themselves.
 It’s good enough.

-Hey but sometimes art requires a little sacrifice.
+Hey but sometimes good art and customer service requires a little sacrifice or more of a commitment.

 They’re simply not that committed.